-Decusion Employe ID: 9F8C8223-C943-4819-8C8E-94303D60C7C4

-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, D.C.
-20410-3000

-CHIEF INFORMATION OFFICER

-February 1, 2023

-MEMORANDUM FOR: Brian T. Pattison, Assistant Inspector General, G

-FROM: Beth Niblock, Chief Information Officer

-SUBJECT: Proposed Response for the HUD's Robotic Process Automation

-(RPA) Program Was not Efficient or Effective, 2021-OE-0007

-Draft Evaluation Report.

-This memorandum is in response to the HUD's Robotic Process Automation (RPA) Program Was not Efficient or Effective, 2021-OE-0007 Draft Evaluation Report issued on January 13, 2023.

-The Office of the Chief Information Officer (OCIO) has carefully reviewed the results and recummendations presented by the Office of the Inspector General regarding HIJD's Robotic Process Automation (RPA) Program.
-This program was initiated some time ago and since my arrival, my team and I have made changes and are reviewing the operations and future of this program.
-The OCIO will continue to evaluate the RPA program and take into considerations the results and recommendations contained in this report.

-We look forward to working with you and your staff to close out the recommendations.
-If you have questions or require additional information, please contact Paul Scott, Business Change & Integration Officer at (202) 402-2354 (paul.a.scott@hud.gov) or Ebony Grey, Audit Liaison Officer, at 202-402-2164 (ebony.a.grey@hud.gov).
+DecuSign En DecuSign Envelope ID: (FSC622)-C843-810-8C2E-84303D60C7C4 U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, D.C.
+20410-3000 CHIEF INFORMATION OFFICER February 1, 2023 MEMORANDUM FOR: Brian T. Pattison, Assistant Inspector General, G FROM: Beth Niblock, Chief Information Officer SUBJECT: Proposed Response for the HUD's Robotic Process Automation (RPA) Program Was not Efficient or Effective, 2021-OE-0007 Draft Evaluation Report.
+This memorandum Program Was not Efficient January 13, 2023. is in response to the HUD'a Robotic Process Automation (RPA) t or Effective, 2021-OE-0007 Draft Evaluation Report issued on The Office of the O and recurrent and the office of the O Process Automation (RPA arrival, my team and I hav program.
+The OCIO will c results and recommendation We look forward to If you have questions or n Change & Integration Offi Liaison Officer, at 202-40 Chief Information Officer (OCIO) has carefully reviewed the results sented by the Office of the Inspector General regarding HUD's Robotic) Program.
+This program was initiated some time ago and since my e made changes and are reviewing the operations and future of this ontinue to evaluate the RPA program and take into considerations the ons contained in this report. to working with you and your staff to close out the recommendations. require additional information, please contact Paul Scott, Business ficer at (202) 402-2354 (paul.a.scott@hud.gov) or Ebony Grey, Audit 02-2164 (ebony.a.grey@hud.gov).
+Path, MUNK Beth Niblock 2/2/2028 Date Chief Information Officer d Urban Development Department of Housing an cc: Brian Pattison, Assistant In Vinay V. Singh, OCIO, Cl Paul Scott, OCIO, Busines Helen McBride, Senior Ad nspector General for Evaluation, G hief Financial Officer, F is Change and Integration Officer hviser, Office of the Chief Information Officer, Q

-Considered by:

-Beth Aldock 2/2/2023

-Beth Niblock Date

-Chief Information Officer

-Department of Housing and Urban Development

-Brian Pattison, Assistant Inspector General for Evaluation, G Vinay V. Singh, OCIO, Chief Financial Officer, F Paul Scott, OCIO, Business Change and Integration Officer Helen McBride, Senior Adviser, Office of the Chief Information Officer, Q